trinity-labs/official/README.md

 > <ins>**ACF [Group] [Process] - [Short-Name]**</ins>

  <hr>
-This is the convention for ACF Dashboard Dev Core Modules naming When a module is in prod, it's pushed here
+This is the convention for ACF Dashboard Dev Core Modules naming.<br>
+When a module is in prod, it's pushed here!

  </div>